damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/8.2-to-8.3.md)
 has more details.

-Those of you who run GitLab at a 'relative URL' (example.com/gitlab) will be pleased to hear that gitlab-workhorse now supports relative URL's.
+Those of you who run GitLab at a "relative URL" (example.com/gitlab) will be pleased to hear that gitlab-workhorse now supports relative URLs.

 ## Upgrade barometer

 If you are upgrading from GitLab 8.2 and none of your users are using GitLab CI then you can perform the upgrade to 8.3 without downtime.

-Be advised that if you are not using the Omnibus packages and their built-in NGINX settings, you will have to update your Nginx/Apache settings when upgrading to 8.3.
+Be advised that if you are not using the Omnibus packages and its built-in NGINX settings, you will have to update your Nginx/Apache settings when upgrading to 8.3.

 Please be aware that by default the Omnibus packages will stop, run migrations,